airball-aero/airball-embedded/host/README.md

 sudo pip install flask
 ```

-Copy each of the contents of `rootfs/` into the target system.
+Copy each of the contents of `rootfs/` (in this repository) into the
+target system.

 ## Web settings editor